-A Closer Look At The Progression Of Parkinsonism
+A Closer Look At The Progression of Parkinson’s Disease

-Parkinson’s Disease (PD) is a progressive condition effecting movement (Mayo Clinic, 2018).
-The etiology indicates that this is a disorder related to the nervous system.
+Parkinson’s Disease (PD) is a progressive condition affecting movement (Mayo Clinic, 2018).
+It is a disorder related to the nervous system.
 Symptoms are such that they start gradually and may even be unnoticeable at first.
 Tremors are one of the most common symptoms when it comes to PD (Mayo Clinic, 2018).
-However, tremors are not the only progressive condition caused by this disorder.
-PD also causes slowing down of movement, stiffness within the body as well as non-motor restrictions (Mayo Clinic, 2018).
+However, tremors are not the only symptom caused by this disorder.
+PD also causes slowing down of movement, stiffness within the body, as well as non-motor symptoms (Mayo Clinic, 2018).
+This overview helps explain Parkinson's Disease progression and the changes experienced through each stage.

 Signs and symptoms of PD may include tremors, slowed movement, rigid muscles, impaired posture and balance, loss of automatic movements, speech changes, and writing changes on the motor symptoms side (Mayo Clinic, 2018).
-On the non-motor symptoms side of symptoms PD can cause loss of smell, pain, and dementia (Ratini, 2017).
-Theses signs and symptoms can all vary in intensity depending on the progression of the condition.
+On the non-motor symptoms side, PD can cause loss of smell, pain, and dementia (Ratini, 2017).
+These signs and symptoms can all vary in intensity depending on the progression of the condition.

-The progression of PD is quite individualized and affect people differently.
+The progression of PD is quite individualized and affects people differently.
 It is not necessary that all individuals with PD experience all the same symptoms at the same severity (Downward, 2017).
-This can vary exceptionally as different individuals will experience neurodegeneration at different speeds.
-This progression is categorized into five stages as shown by figure 1, these stages are known as the Hoehn and Yahr Scale which is used as an international standard scale for rating and keeping track of PD advancement (Healthline, 2018).
+This can vary exceptionally, as different individuals will experience neurodegeneration at different speeds.
+Parkinson's Disease progression is categorized into five stages.
+These stages of Parkinson's Disease are known as the Hoehn and Yahr Scale, which is used as an international standard scale for rating and keeping track of PD advancement (Healthline, 2018).

 Stage 1

 The earliest stage of PD, where mild to no functional symptoms may be present on one side of the body known as unilateral involvement (Downward, 2017).
-Symptoms during this stage are mild enough that they will not interfere with daily life nor require medical attention as a physician will be unable to diagnose (Downward, 2017).
-Possible symptoms of stage one PD include slight changes in walking, posture, or facial expressions that may be noticed by close family and friends only otherwise missed (Henderson, 2019).
+Symptoms during this stage are often mild and may not noticeably impact daily activities, and may be difficult to identify without a clinical evaluation.
+(Downward, 2017).
+Possible symptoms of stage one PD include slight changes in walking, posture, or facial expressions that may be noticed by close family and friends but otherwise missed (Henderson, 2019).

 Stage 2

 The early disease stage of PD, where symptoms start appearing on both sides of the body known as bilateral involvement (Henderson, 2019).
-It is quite common that tremors and rigidity may become slightly worse and some postural and daily tasks and walking difficulties may become quite noticeable (Henderson, 2019).
-However, at this stage the individual can still remain independent.
+It is quite common that tremors and rigidity may become slightly worse, and some postural and daily tasks and walking difficulties may become quite noticeable (Henderson, 2019).
+However, at this stage, the individual can remain independent.
 Stage two can develop within months to years after stage one (Downward, 2017).
-Progressive symptoms include loss of facial expression, speech abnormalities such as slurring, softer voice, monotoned voice or increase and decrease in voice as you speak, decrease in blinking, and stiffness (Downward, 2017).
-If tremor symptoms are noticeable Diagnosis can be easy at stage two.
-However, if noticeable symptoms are such that they can be misinterpreted like slowness of movement then it may be hard to diagnose as it may just seem like advancing age (Downward, 2017).
+Progressive symptoms include loss of facial expression, speech abnormalities such as slurring, softer voice, monotoned voice, or increase and decrease in voice as you speak, decrease in blinking, and stiffness (Downward, 2017).
+If tremor symptoms are noticeable, diagnosis can be easy at stage two.
+However, if noticeable symptoms are such that they can be misinterpreted, like slowness of movement, then it may be hard to diagnose, as it may just seem like advancing age (Downward, 2017).

 Stage 3

-The mid-stage of PD, where the decreasing of motor characteristics is particularly noticeable (Henderson, 2019).
-Inability to make automatic, rapid and involuntary adjustments will result in falls at this stage (Downward, 2017).
-Independent living is now staggered slightly, the individual will start to experience difficulties with everyday tasks and activities however, can still perform them (Downward, 2017).
-Symptoms for stage 3 PD, show impairment and therefore diagnosis is much easier.
+The mid-stage of PD, where the decrease of motor characteristics is particularly noticeable (Henderson, 2019).
+Inability to make automatic, rapid, and involuntary adjustments will result in falls at this stage (Downward, 2017).
+Daily activities may require more time or additional support; the individual will start to experience difficulties with everyday tasks and activities; however, they can still perform them (Downward, 2017).
+Symptoms for stage 3 PD show impairment, and therefore, the diagnosis is much easier.

 Stage 4

 The later stage of PD, where the symptom progression is severely limiting (Henderson, 2019).
-Although the individual can stand without assistance movement is greatly impaired (Henderson, 2019).
-Stage 4 exclusively means that the individual will be not be able to live an independent life any longer and will need assistance for daily tasks and living.
+Although the individual can stand without assistance, movement is greatly impaired (Henderson, 2019).
+During Stage 4, many individuals may need assistance with daily tasks due to increased mobility challenges.
 Many individuals may now start using walkers or canes even for moving around (Henderson, 2019).

 Stage 5

-The most advanced stage, where around the clock assistance is required for all aspects of daily living (Henderson, 2019).
+In this advanced stage, many individuals require extensive assistance with daily activities.
+(Henderson, 2019).
 Assistance is needed for rising from the bed or chair to standing or even turning.
-At this stage PD can also cause delusions or hallucinations (Henderson, 2019).
-Although symptoms are progressive it is important to keep in my that not all individuals will ultimately reach stage 5.
+At this stage, in some individuals, Parkinson’s Disease may be associated with neuropsychiatric symptoms such as delusions or hallucinations.
+(Henderson, 2019).
+Although symptoms are progressive, it is important to keep in mind that not all individuals will ultimately reach stage 5.
 Many individuals may have slower progression with fewer symptoms, or they may not have all the same symptoms as another individual (Downward, 2017).
-In general progression and symptoms vary from individual to individual therefore some individuals may take a lot longer in one stage versus another or never reach past a certain stage.
+In general, progression and symptoms vary from individual to individual; therefore, some individuals may take a lot longer in one stage versus another or never reach past a certain stage.

 Helpful Resources for Parkinson’s Disease